amaan-123/C_Sharp_NET/Notes/C_Sharp.md

 #### Deciphering large floating-point values

 Because floating-point types can hold large numbers with precision, their values can be represented using "E notation", which is a form of scientific notation that means "times 10 raised to the power of."
-So, a value like `5E+2` would be the value 500 because it's the equivalent of 5 \* 10^2, or 5 x 102.
+So, a value like `5E+2` would be the value 500 because it's the equivalent of 5 \* 10^2.

-#### Recap
+#### Recap Floating-point types

 - A floating-point type is a simple value data type that can hold fractional numbers.
 - Choosing the right floating-point type for your application requires you to consider more than just the maximum and minimum values that it can hold.
 You must also consider how many values can be preserved after the decimal, how the numbers are stored, and how their internal storage affects the outcome of math operations.